cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 - `.envrc`

-Upon entering a directory that contains an `.envrc` file, the `direnv` tool installed in the KDK container will automatically source the `./.envrc` file if it is present.
+Upon entering a directory that contains an `.envrc` file, the `direnv` tool installed within the KDK container will automatically source the `./.envrc` file if it is present.

-For example, in the framework-deploy pattern, `direnv` tunes your shell's environment variables for each cluster directory into which you change (`cd`).
+In the framework-deploy pattern, `direnv` sets your shell's environment variables for each cluster directory into which you change (`cd`).
 It is through these environment variables that all of the tools are configured (e.g. `kubectl`, `docker`, `helm`, etc).

-If `direnv` encounters a `.envrc` file it has not previously processed, or one that has changed since last seen, `direnv` will prompt you to approve the processing of its content.
+If `direnv` encounters an `.envrc` file it has not previously processed, or one that has changed since last seen, `direnv` will prompt you to approve the processing of its content.

 ```
 direnv: error .envrc is blocked.
 Run `direnv allow` to approve its content.
 ```

-At prompts like this, if you're confident that the `.envrc` file is safe for `direnv` to process, run `direnv allow` to do so.
+At prompts like this, if you're confident that the `.envrc` file is safe for `direnv` to process, run `direnv allow`.

 - `.git`